Niloy-Chakraborty/Smart-Gardening/README.md

 PlantIdentification.py - This script is used for predicting the plant name and health status using the deployed ML model.
 The model can be downloaded from [here](https://drive.google.com/open?id=1stVThnVNt8yhOze6h0iQPJXKuZLaV2cC)

+#### PLEASE NOTE:

-PLEASE NOTE: Install all the necessary packages mentioned in the respective script.
+Install all the necessary packages mentioned in the respective script.

+The folder structures shown here were not maintained during the project.
+These are shown here for better understanding about the code.
+After cloning the repo, please paste all the files in a common folder.